hexawyz/Exo/ReadMe.md

 * NZXT
 	* Kraken Z devices: Screen brightness, Cooling control, Sensors for Liquid temperature, Pump speed and Fan speed.
 * Other
-	* Generic monitor support (Currently works only for monitors connected to NVIDIA GPUs)
+	* Generic monitor support (Requires a GPU driver for the GPU the monitor is connected to; May require the UI helper to be started if the GPU driver cannot directly provide I2C support)

 # Planned Features